Conservation Easements

 A voluntary, permanent agreement between a landowner and a land trust.

-A conservation easement limits future development on your land to preserve its natural, scenic, or agricultural values — while allowing you to retain ownership, live on the land, and pass it down to heirs.
+A conservation easement limits or eliminates altogether future development rights on your land to preserve its natural, scenic, or conservation values — while allowing you to retain ownership, live on the land, and transfer it as you wish.

-You decide what uses continue.
+You decide the level of conservation value protection.
 DCLT is responsible for upholding the terms of the agreement in perpetuity.

 Why Landowners Choose a Conservation Easement